radian-software/TerrariaClone/README.md

 * The control flow is so labyrinthine that some of the code is actually indented by 23 tabs.
 Forget the 80-column rule -- these lines don't even *start* until column 92!
-Even we discard the inline data tables, then the longest line in the codebase is still a whopping *387 characters* long (you'll have to scroll to the right to read it):
+Even if we discard the inline data tables, then the longest line in the codebase is still a whopping *387 characters* long (you'll have to scroll to the right to read it):